GaraziLS/React-Apuntes/Apuntes/Portfolio_manager/5- edit-content.md

  However, every time a user is making a change such as typing in the form, the conditional is going to fire and clear everything out.

- To avoid this, we can call the ``clearPortfolioEdit`` method inside this method.
+ To avoid this, we can call the ``clearPortfolioToEdit`` method inside this method.
 When this component changes is gonna skip the conditional 'cause it's gonna be empty already.

  ```
  componentDidUpdate() {